 » Covent Garden

-What’s not to love about this area.
-Street theater, live opera singers, musicians, local goods, shops, restaurants and a market.
+What’s not to love about this area?
+Street theater, live opera singers, musicians, local goods, shops, restaurants, and a market.
 Covent Garden is the place I never skip when I’m in London.

-» Museum in London are free!
+» Museums in London are free!

 Oh yes, they should do this anywhere in the world don’t you think?
-We love the Natural History Museum, Tate Modern and The Victoria & Albert museum.
+We love the Natural History Museum, Tate Modern, and The Victoria & Albert museum.